-- a decrease of \$3 million primarily attributable to lower costs on both recently refinanced and floating rate debt, and higher capitalized interest, - a decrease of \$1 million for USAC for the three months ended September 30, 2020 compared to the same period last year was primarily attributable to lower weighted average interest rates under its credit agreement, offset by increased borrowings under its credit agreement; and - a decrease of \$2 million for Sunoco LP for the three months ended September 30, 2020 compared to the same period last year primarily related to a slight decrease in average total long-term debt.
+- a decrease of \$7 million recognized by the Partnership due to lower borrowing costs on both recently refinanced and floating rate debt, and higher capitalized interest; - a decrease of \$1 million for USAC for the three months ended September 30, 2020 compared to the same period last year was primarily attributable to lower weighted average interest rates under its credit agreement, offset by increased borrowings under its credit agreement; and - a decrease of \$2 million for Sunoco LP for the three months ended September 30, 2020 compared to the same period last year primarily related to a slight decrease in average total long-term debt.

-Interest Expense, Net of Interest Capitalized.
-Interest expense, net of interest capitalized, increased for the nine months ended September 30, 2020 compared to the same period last year primarily due to the following:
+Interest expense, net of interest capitalized increased for the nine months ended September 30, 2020 compared to the same periods last year primarily due to the following:

-- an increase of \$64 million recognized by the Partnership primarily attributable to higher debt balances following the March 2019 ET-ETO notes exchange and the December 2019 SemGroup acquisition, partially offset by lower borrowing costs on both recently refinanced and floating rate debt and higher capitalized interest; - an increase of \$2 million for USAC for the nine months ended September 30, 2020 compared to the nine months ended September 30, 2019 was primarily attributable to a full nine months of interest expense incurred in the current period on its senior notes issued March 2019, partially offset by reduced borrowings and lower weighted average interest rates under the credit agreement; and - an increase of \$1 million for Sunoco LP for the nine months ended September 30, 2020 compared to the same period last year primarily related to a slight increase in average total long-term debt.
+- interest expenses recognized by the Partnership was unchanged due to lower borrowing costs on both recently refinanced and floating rate debt, and higher capitalized interest offsetting a higher consolidated debt balance; - an increase of of \$2 million for USAC for the nine months ended September 30, 2020 compared to the nine months ended September 30, 2019 was primarily attributable to a full nine months of interest expense incurred in the current period on its senior notes issued March 2019, partially offset by reduced borrowings and lower weighted average interest rates under the credit agreement; and - an increase of \$1 million for Sunoco LP for the nine months ended September 30, 2020 compared to the same period last year primarily related to a slight increase in average total long-term debt.

 Impairment Losses.
 During the three months ended March 31, 2020, the Partnership performed an interim impairment test on certain reporting units within its midstream, interstate, crude, NGL and all other operations.
-As a result of the interim impairment test, the Partnership recognized a goodwill impairment of \$483 million related to our Arklatex and South Texas operations within the midstream segment, a goodwill impairment of \$40 million related to our Lake Charles LNG regasification operations with the interstate transportation and storage segment, and a goodwill impairment of \$40 million related to our all other operations primarily due to decreases in projected future revenues and cash flows as a result of the overall market demand decline.
+As a result of the interim impairment test, the Partnership recognized a goodwill impairment of \$483 million related to our Arklatex and South Texas operations within the midstream segment, a goodwill impairment of \$183 million related to our Lake Charles LNG regasification operations with the interstate transportation and storage segment, and a goodwill impairment of \$40 million related to our all other operations primarily due to decreases in projected future revenues and cash flows as a result of the overall market demand decline.
 During the three months ended September 30, 2020, the Partnership performed interim impairment testing on certain reporting units within its midstream, interstate, crude, NGL and all other operations.
-As a result, the Partnership recognized an impairment of \$128 billion related to our crude operations, a goodwill impairment of \$132 million related to our SemCAMS operations, a goodwill impairment of \$43 million and a fixed asset impairment of \$19 million related to our interstate operations primarily due to decreases in projected future cash flow as a result of the overall market demand decline.
+As a result, the Partnership recognized an impairment of \$1.28 billion related to our crude operations, a goodwill impairment of \$132 million related to our SemCAMS operations, a goodwill impairment of \$43 million and a fixed asset impairment of \$19 million related to our interstate operations primarily due to decreases in projected future cash flow as a result of the overall market demand decline.
 In addition, USAC recognized a goodwill impairment of \$619 million, during the three months ended March 31, 2020, which is included in the Partnership's consolidated results of operations.
 During the three months ended March 31, 2019, USAC recorded a \$3 million impairment of compression equipment as a result of its evaluations of the future deployment of USAC's idle fleet under then-current market conditions.
-USAC recorded \$4 million and \$2 million impairment of compression equipment as a result of its evaluations of the future deployment of user as 0, 2020 and September 30, 2020, respectively, as a result of its evaluations of the future deployment of its idle fleet under curre
+USAC recorded \$4 million and \$2 million impairment of compression equipment during the three months ended June 30, 2020 and September 30, 2020, respectively, as a result of its evaluations of the future deployment of its idle fleet under current market conditions.